canstar

 • Skin

-In addition, Gold private health cover includes the following clinical categories, which are not covered by other tiers of health insurance:
+In addition, Gold private health cover includes the following nine clinical categories, which are not covered by other tiers of health insurance:

 • Cataracts